infsci2560sp17/full-stack-web-J-StephanieRose/README.md

 ## Technologies Used

-TODO : List all technologies used in your project

 - [Spring Boot](https://projects.spring.io/spring-boot/) - Takes an opinionated view of building production-ready Spring applications.
 - [Codenvy] (https://codenvy.io)
 - [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.